• Skip to primary navigation

 Why You'll Want to Make Guinness Braised Short Ribs

-• Fall-Apart Tenderness: Braising is a slow-cooking method that transforms tough cuts of meat like short ribs into melt-in-your-mouth masterpieces.
-Imagine tender, juicy beef that practically falls off the bone with a touch of your fork.
+• Fall-Apart Tenderness: The slow-cooking method transforms tough short ribs into juicy masterpieces that practically fall off the bone.

 Ingredients - Here's What You'll Need to Make Guinness Braised Short Ribs